LoopKit/loopdocs/docs/loop-3/features.md

 ## Algorithm Experiments

-Two algorithm experiments have been added to dev.
+Two algorithm experiments are now available in the *Loop* app (version 3.4.0 or later).
 These are _<span translate="no">Glucose Based Partial Application</span>_ and _<span translate="no">Integral Retrospective Correction</span>_.
 They can be viewed on the Loop Settings screen just below Therapy Settings and Usage Data Sharing as shown in the graphic below:

 ![algorithm experiments](img/algorithm-experiments.svg){width="650"}
 {align="center"}